khofstadter/CS220-AU-navigating-the-digital-world/websites.md

 ### Wordpress.com vs WordPress.org

-- WordPress is an open-source WCMS available at WordPress.org
+- WordPress is an open-source WCMS available at [WordPress.org](WordPress.org)

-- the website WordPress.com is owned by a hosting company called Automattic, where you can set up the WordPress WCMS (not too technical)
+- the website [WordPress.com](wordpress.com) is owned by a hosting company called Automattic, where you can set up the WordPress WCMS (not too technical)

-- you can set up this WCMS with different hosting providers as well e.g. [TSOHOST](https://www.tsohost.com/) (which can be more technical, but maybe more economic e.g. if you own many websites)
+- you can set up this WCMS with different hosting providers as well e.g. [TSOHost](https://www.tsohost.com/) (which can be more technical, but maybe more economic e.g. if you own many websites).
+You could [compare them](https://duckduckgo.com/?q=best+hosting+providers&t=brave&ia=web).

 - more info [here](https://wordpress.org/support/article/wordpress-vs-wordpress-com/)